jekyo/codeigniter-getting-started/README.md

 web: vendor/bin/heroku-php-apache2 public/
 ```

-This will start the app in production mode using Apache.
+This will ensure the app will start in production mode using Apache.

 ### Commit changes